 Water pollution – contamination of water bodies.

-- Sources of water pollution are either point sources or non point sources.
+- Sources of water pollution are either from textile factories or the automobile industry.

 - Oil spills became a major environmental problem in the 1960s due to the leakage of petroleum products in the water bodies.

 Biodegradable – substance capable of being disposed by bacteria.

 - These cups are biodegradable so they are good for the environment.

 Sustainability – ability to be maintained at certain level

 - Sustainability focuses on meeting the needs of the present without compromising the ability of future generations to meet their needs.

 Condensation – the conversion of vapour or a gas to liquid.

 - The difference in temperature lead to condensation of water on the window glass.